Assu01/simple_shell/README.md

 # 0x16.
 C - Simple Shell
 ## Requirements
 ### General
-- Allowed editors: vi, vim, emacs
+- Allowed editors: vi, vim, emacs (Vim is Recommended)
 - All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
 - All your files should end with a new line
 - A README.md file, at the root of the folder of the project is mandatory